louisejones101/Radstone-livery-stables-Milestone1/README.md

 ## Lighthouse

 As part of the testing I used Lighthouse in Google Chrome to test the performance, accessibility, best practices and SEO.
-I tested both on desktop and on mobile.
+I tested both the desktop and the mobile version.
 Lighthouse rated the website on both desktop and mobile as really good.
-On both the desktop and mobile it scored 100% in accessibility and SEO and 92% best practises.
-For performance its scored the site on desktop as 97% and the mobile a tiny bit better at 99%.
+On both the desktop and mobile it scored 100% in accessibility and SEO and 92% in best practises.
+For performance, the site on desktop scored  97% and the mobile 99%.
 Below are screenshots of the results from the lighthouse panel.

 <br>